-If the student is suspected of paying someone to write a paper (e.g., used a ghostwriter), an internet search will be conducted to find and compare content.
+If the student is suspected of paying someone to write a paper (e.g., used a ghostwriter or application like ChatGPT), an internet search will be conducted to find and compare content and assess originality.
+The student's previous work will also be reviewed and compared.
 This search can be done by reviewing well-known sites that advertise such services.
-If it can be proven that the student paid for a ghostwriter to prepare a paper for them, the student will be immediately referred to the Academic Standards Committee and may receive the same consequences as stated above.
+If convincing evidence is found that the student paid for a ghostwriter or generative language app to produce a paper, concealing the student is not the original author or creator, the student will be referred to the Academic Standards Committee and may receive the same consequences as stated above.